Online Differentially Private Synthetic Data Generation: Proof of Theorem when

-As $t\in [2^r,2^{r+1})$, we have $\log t\leq r+1\lesssim r$ and To attain $\e$-differentially privacy with $\e$, we can choose the privacy parameters to optimize the accuracy in Wasserstein distance.
-One of the nearly best choices is given in Equation~\eqref{eq: optimal_eps}.
-Therefore, we deduce that
+To attain $\e$-differentially privacy, we can choose the privacy parameters to optimize the accuracy in Wasserstein distance given in \eqref{eq:expectation_accuracy_bound}.
+One of the nearly best choices is given in \eqref{eq: optimal_eps}.
+Therefore, for the second term in \eqref{eq:expectation_accuracy_bound}, we deduce that